michellejec/Simple-Reionization-Plot/README.md

 <img src="EoR_Plot.png" width=50% height=50%>
 </p>

-Note that the calculations require installing [Zeus21](https://github.com/JulianBMunoz/Zeus21) which should be very easy, but reach out if you find any issues!
+Note that the calculations require (pip)installing [Zeus21](https://github.com/JulianBMunoz/Zeus21) which should be very easy, but reach out if you find any issues!